-In 2018 and 2019 the Centre is focusing on two distinctive projects:
+In 2018 and 2019 the Centre was focused on two distinctive projects:

-The Young People’s Learning Hub is an outreach scheme working with young people (11-25 years old) in each of the 12 regions of the UK.
-Its primary aim is to hold First World War research workshops with schools and young people’s voluntary groups.
+The Young People’s Learning Hub was an outreach scheme working with young people (11-25 years old) in each of the 12 regions of the UK.
+Its primary aim was to hold First World War research workshops with schools and young people’s voluntary groups.
 These sessions privilege the ideas of the young people themselves and give them the tools to pursue their own WW1 interests and ideas.
-The activities include, but are not limited to, examination of primary source documents, artistic and performance work, formal debating sessions and examination of period artefacts and locations.
+The activities included examination of primary source documents, artistic and performance work, formal debating sessions and examination of period artefacts and locations.

-A separate Participation Research Project led by Nottingham Trent University is being conducted in parallel to the hub’s outreach programme.
-This is an in-depth project to investigate local aspects of the war.
-It has been co-designed and co-produced with Farnborough Academy in Nottingham.
+A separate Participation Research Project led by Nottingham Trent University was conducted in parallel to the hub’s outreach programme.
+This was an in-depth project to investigate local aspects of the war.
+It was co-designed and co-produced with Farnborough Academy in Nottingham.